Hello and welcome

 I took the plunge to step out of the comfort zone last year when I decided to apply for a talent development grant with a-space arts, I was thrilled to have been chosen alongside nine other artists to receive the award.
 The funding enabled me to work with a mentor and photographer and also enabled me to spend time creating and experimenting as an artist in residence at Furzey Gardens in Hampshire.

 With the restrictions brought about by Covid 19 lockdown, this has delayed my ability to carry on working there.
+So I am exploring other ways to do this.

 In the beginning, I couldn’t do anything its strange how having our liberty taken away from us had affected us all in so many different ways.